Platform-OS/platformos-check/docs/checks/liquid_tag.md

 -%}
 ```

-## Check Options
+## Configuration Options

-The default configuration for this check is the following:
+The default configuration for this check:

 ```yaml
 LiquidTag: